Robert Smalls

 An American Hero

-This month, let's not forget the remarkable story of Robert Smalls, a Black man born into slavery near Beaufort, South Carolina who became a national hero and a Republican icon.
+This Juneteenth, let's not forget the remarkable story of Robert Smalls, a Black man born into slavery near Beaufort, South Carolina who became a national hero and a Republican icon.

 Smalls labored in Charleston as a longshoreman, a rigger, a sail maker, and eventually worked his way up to become a helmsman.
 As a result, he knew Charleston Harbor very well.